+The feedlot has decided to apply 10t ha-1 of stockpiled

-Understanding that 1 tonne of carbon = 3.67 tonnes of CO2.
-This equates to 1.82 t CO2-e ha-1 year-1 or 1 144 t CO2-e per year over 630 hectares.
-Across 630 ha this is 5 722 t CO2-e sequestered over 5 years before any deductions for 25-year permanency, risk reversal buffer or less emissions from livestock, synthetic fertiliser, lime, residue and/or irrigation energy use.
-Project ACCU yield is determined after removing project emissions from carbon sequestration.
-Project emissions are likely to include (but are not limited to) increased fuel use for improved pasture and manure applications, increased livestock emissions from higher stocking rates, and increased emissions associated with irrigation (energy, field nitrous oxide).
+$CO_2$ .
+This equates to 1.82t $CO_2$ -e ha-1 year-1 or 1,144t $CO_2$ -e per year over 630ha.
+Across 630ha this is 5,722t $CO_2$ -e sequestered over five years before any deductions for 25-year permanency, risk reversal buffer or less emissions from livestock, synthetic fertiliser, lime, residue and/or irrigation energy use.

+Project Australia Carbon Credit Unit (ACCU) yield is determined after removing project emissions from carbon sequestration.
+Project emissions are likely to include (but are not limited to):

+- increased fuel use for improved pasture and manure applications - increased livestock emissions from higher stocking rates - increased emissions associated with irrigation (energy, field nitrous oxide).

 Of these, livestock emissions are expected to be the largest source.
-With conservative estimates, soil carbon may represent as little as a 0.4% offset against the feedlot's annual emission profile (Scope 1, Scope 2 and Scope 3).
+With conservative estimates, soil carbon may represent as little as a 3% offset against the feedlot's annual emission profile (scope one, scope two and scope three).
 This is more significant for options such as the carbon neutral branded product that is only a small fraction of the overall throughput.

 In this case, it may be worthwhile to investigate this option further, though a cost-benefit assessment would be beneficial to ensure it was worthwhile.
 This should take into account the opportunity cost of using manure rather than selling it, and the agronomic value of the manure on the pasture paddocks.

-7.4.6 Vegetation carbon sequestration
+Vegetation carbon sequestration

-Trees can sequester large amounts of CO2 in the atmosphere, which can be used to offset GHG emissions (Ramachandran Nair et al. 2010; Doran-Browne et al. 2016).
-The feasibility of vegetation sequestration is largely dependent on factors such as the availability of land, rainfall, soil fertility, and the impact that tree planting has on agricultural land (Unwin and Kriedemann 2000; Doran-Browne et al. 2018).
+Trees can sequester large amounts of CO2 in the atmosphere, which can be used to offset greenhouse gas (GHG) emissions (Ramachandran Nair et al. 2010; Doran-Browne et al. 2016).
+The feasibility of vegetation sequestration is largely dependent on factors such as:

+- the availability of land

+- rainfall

+- soil fertility

+- the impact that tree planting has on agricultural land (Unwin and Kriedemann 2000; Doran-Browne et al. 2018).

 Carbon sequestration through tree planting is a long-term strategy as it requires several years of establishment to receive carbon benefits.
+Other benefits of tree planting include:

+- increased biodiversity

-Other benefits of tree planting include increased biodiversity, erosion and salinity control, and the provision of shelter for livestock (George et al. 2012; Doran-Browne et al. 2016).
+- erosion and salinity control

+- the provision of shelter for livestock (George et al. 2012; Doran-Browne et al. 2016).

 However, since the quantity of carbon stored is largely dependent on the availability of land, a significant amount of land would need to be dedicated to tree planting to offset the livestock emissions from a feedlot.
-The age of the tree influences the rate of carbon sequestration, species, environmental conditions (soil type, rainfall) and management

-(Unwin and Kriedemann 2000; Doran-Browne et al. 2018).
+The age of the tree influences the rate of carbon sequestration, species, environmental conditions (soil type, rainfall) and management (Unwin and Kriedemann 2000; Doran-Browne et al. 2018).
 Although higher rates of carbon sequestration occur in new plantations, mature plantations will continue to sequester carbon over their lifetime (Unwin and Kriedemann 2000).
-Estimated carbon sequestration rates from tree planting range from a conservative $1 - 5 t CO_2$ -e ha-1 year-1 (Paul et al. 2008; Maraseni and Cockfield 2015; Doran-Browne et al. 2016, 2018).
-This would require 1200 - 1300 seedlings planted per hectare.
+Estimated carbon sequestration rates from tree planting range from a conservative $1-5t CO_2$ -e ha-1 year-1 (Paul et al. 2008; Maraseni and Cockfield 2015; Doran-Browne et al. 2016, 2018).
+This would require 1,200-1,300 seedlings planted per hectare.

 This feedlot is considering common types of environmental tree plantings including windbreaks, shelterbelts and riparian buffers on land surrounding the feedlot.
 This is a proven carbon sequestration strategy, but the scale of the tree plantings would be a key factor in whether it would generate substantial amounts of sequestered carbon.
-The total land dedicated to tree planting is 50 ha and includes plantings along the driveway entrance, a riparian buffer on a nearby creek located on the property, and various windbreaks.
-Plausible estimates for establishment costs are approximately \$3000 ha-1 which is \$150 000 for the total plantation, not including a water licence or infrastructure (Polglase et al. 2013).
+The total land dedicated to tree planting is 50ha and includes plantings along the driveway entrance, a riparian buffer on a nearby creek located on the property, and various windbreaks.
+Plausible estimates for establishment costs are approximately \$3,000ha-1 which is \$150,000 for the total plantation, not including a water licence or infrastructure (Polglase et al. 2013).